howardbaek/insidethetv/content/authors/admin/_index.md

 - Visitors
 ---

-Statistics Major at the University of Washington who works on data analytics projects using R. Email me at howardhowiebaek@gmail.com
+Statistics Major at the University of Washington who works on data analytics projects using R. My email is howardba@uw.edu